AdaScanPro

 Telehealth Accessibility Gaps

 Video consultation platforms without captioning, chat interfaces that screen readers cannot navigate, and consent forms that require mouse interaction exclude patients with hearing, vision, and motor disabilities from remote healthcare services.
-OCR investigations into telehealth accessibility have increased 200% since 2023.
+HHS has made clear that telehealth is covered by the same accessibility obligations as any other patient-facing service.

 Regulatory Intersection Creates Compound Risk